mrClapham/openfin-appseed/README.md

   },
   "shortcut": {
     "company": "OpenFin",
-    "description": "OpenFin appseed",
+    "description": "OpenFin demo",
-    "name": "OpenFin appseed"
+    "name": "OpenFin demo"
   }
 }
 ```
 A full list and explanation of configurable properties may be found at [https://openfin.co/application-config/](https://openfin.co/application-config/) .

- The cruical properties are:
+ The crucial properties are:

  - "url".
 This is the path to the main 'index.html' file for the application.
  - "runtime":{"version":"stable}.
 This is the version of the runtime you wish to target. "stable" gives you the most recent stable build.